CtrlK

 Distinctiveness Conflict Risk

 Clear niche focused on structured code review with specific triggers like 'finished step X', 'ready for review', 'validate architecture'.
-The combination of plan-based review and quality/test assessment creates a distinct identity unlikely to conflict with general coding or documentation skills.
+The combination of plan-based review and quality/test assessment creates a distinct identity unlikely to conflict with general coding skills.

 3 / 3